rjashby/Currency-Exchange/README.md

 2) _Continue to their sign-up page at https://app.exchangerate-api.com/sign-up.
 You can choose a plan that works for you, but they have a free plan that allows up to 1,500 API calls a month_

+3) _At this point, you'll be able to access a dashboard that includes your API key as well as your remaining API calls for the month._

-3) _Add an PRIVATE .env file to your top most directory._
+4) _Add an PRIVATE .env file to your top most directory._

+5) _Ensure that you have added .env to your .gitignore file BEFORE PROCEEDING.
+If you intend to store your work in a repository on GitHub, push your .gitignore file before storing your API Key_

-4) _Save the API key provided after sign-up by typing the following in your .env following:_ API_KEY=INSERT YOUR API KEY HERE
+6) _Save the API key provided by the exchange rate API after sign-up by typing the following in your .env file at the top:_ API_KEY=INSERT-YOUR-API-KEY

-5) _Ensure that you have added .env to your .gitignore file BEFORE PROCEEDING_

 **Build the Environment and Run the Project**